JOIN PES NOW

 Discussion Submission

-• Electronic: File of the entire formatted discussion, including graphics (if any), in MS Word (for PC).
+• File of the entire formatted discussion, including graphics (if any), in MS Word (for PC).

-• Electronic: File of the entire formatted discussion, including graphics (if any), in PDF (for PC), with the Discussion Submission Cover Sheet appended to the beginning of the file with a page break.
+• File of the entire formatted discussion, including graphics (if any), in PDF (for PC).

-• Electronic: TIFF, EPS, or PS file for each graphic (if applicable).
+• TIFF, EPS, or PS file for each graphic (if applicable).

 Proof of the Discussion or Closure